Should I Get a Lawyer to File My Insurance Claim?

 How can an attorney help in this situation?
 “An attorney can look at your policy and the insurance company’s denial letters and consider how the courts, in past decisions, have interpreted the wording of similar policies and situations,” Ezra says.

+Basically, a good attorney can let you know if you have a good case.
+That doesn’t mean immediately jumping into a lawsuit, adds Ezra.
 “Instead, they might send the insurance company a letter citing some judicial opinions that might influence its thinking.
 Based on the lawyer’s communication, the insurance company might reach some sort of compromise on the settlement offer or change its position entirely.
 If that process still doesn’t get anywhere, you’ll sit down with your lawyer and decide if it’s worth filing a lawsuit.”

 The letter that a lawyer sends the insurance company “could be in the form of a demand for payment, depending on the claim and where things are in the process,” says Ezra.

-“For example, if you have assessed the exact cost that went into getting someone to repair your house from water damage—replacing the floors, etc.—you might include that amount in the letter.
+“For example, if you have assessed the exact cost that went into getting someone to repair your house from water damage — replacing the floors, etc. — you might include that amount in the letter.
 But often, it will be nothing more than getting the coverage decision reversed.
 Once that happens, you focus on valuing the claim.”

 If the insurance company has told you two or three times that they don’t see your claim as covered, but you’re looking at the policy and you think it is covered, that’s the time to go chat with an attorney.
 An attorney can look at your policy and… [let you know if you have a good case].